opendaylight/netvirt/docs/specs/ecmp-bgp-l3vpn.rst

 ======================

-The following components of the Openstack - ODL solution need to be enhanced to provide ECMP support
+The following components of the Openstack - ODL solution need to be enhanced to provide ECMP support:

-* Openstack Neutron BGPVPN Driver (for supporting multiple RDs)
+* OpenStack Neutron BGPVPN Driver (for supporting multiple RDs)
 * OpenDaylight Controller (NetVirt VpnService)

 We will review enhancements that will be made to each of the above components in following sections.